nobuyuki83/delfem2/examples_glfwold/617_FemRodHairSelfcollision/readme.md

-# 623_FemRodHairDynamic
+# 617_FemRodHairSelfcollision
 ![](thumbnail.png)

 ## About

-This program demonstrates the dynamic deformation of hairs.
+This program demonstrates the dynamic deformation of hairs include contacts.

 The elastic energy is given by the frames defined on the polyline segment.
-See the demo [622_FemRodHair](../622_FemRodHair/readme.md) for the demonstration of this elastic energy.
+See the demo [622_FemRodHairStatic](../622_FemRodHairStatic/readme.md) for the demonstration of this elastic energy, [623_FemRodHairDynamic](../623_FemRodHairDynamic/readme.md) for the dynamic deformation without contact.

 Time integration is solved using the variational implicit Euler integration.